com8stem/Inception/README.md

 # Inception

-This is the subject of Ecole 42.
+This project is part of the Ecole 42 curriculum.

+Deploy a WordPress service using Docker containers.